gitops-working-group/gitops-working-group/PRINCIPLES.md

 #### Why is human readability required?

 Operationally, it has been proven time and time again that the canonical Desired State of a system should be human-readable and writable.
+(See _The UNIX Philosophy (1995) by Mike Gancarz_ and _The Pragmatic Programmer (2000) Section 14 "The Power of Plain Text" by Andrew Hunt and David Thomas_)

 The Desired State encodes the _intent_ of a system.
 For example, where internet traffic should be routed.
 The collection of decisions about a system captured in its Desired State are of particular interest to its human operators.
 They must be able to directly describe their intent about the state of a system; and similarly, must be able to decipher the intended state of a system from its configuration.